Are Wetherspoons pubs still open? UK pub-goers urged to stay home

 The UK is facing uncertain times during the current medical crisis.

-Prime Minister Boris Johnson made a statement earlier this week, saying: "We need people to start working from home where they possibly can.
-And you should avoid pubs, clubs, theatres and other such social venues."
+Prime Minister Boris Johnson made a statement last Friday, saying that he would be closing cafes, pubs and restaurants as well as other public spaces, 'as soon as they reasonably can.'

-But Mr Johnson stopped short of enforcing the closure of those places where people may still meet, simply urging them to stay at home to prevent further spread.
+While Mr Johnson stopped short of enforcing full lockdown across the country, he did take action on those places where people may still meet, as well as urging them to stay at home to prevent further spread.

-That has left people - who are in constant search of updates and advice - with questions over what they can and can't do in their social lives.
+There had previously been questions over what they can and can't do in their social lives with regards going out to eat and drink, specifically.

-Pubs are a key part of the British economy and some people may feel that even though they've been told to stay indoors, they want to get out and support their local and its workers while they can.
+Pubs are a key part of the British economy and that's perhaps why it took so long for the Prime Minister to take decisive action but it's what was needed in these testing times.

-That raises questions about one of the biggest pub chains in the UK.
-In the current climate, people may wonder are Wetherspoons pubs still open?
+Some people may wonder about the fate of one of the biggest pub chains in the UK.
+People may ask are Wetherspoons pubs still open?

 -